-Jordan's Principle ensures that First Nations children can access the services they need, when they need them.
-Services are provided on the basis of substantive equality, which includes providing culturally based services that take into full account the historical and contemporary disadvantage that many First Nations children live with.
+Jordan's Principle ensures that First Nations children can access the supports they need, when they need them.
+Supports are provided on the basis of substantive equality, best interests of the child, culturally relevant service provision, and account for distinct community circumstances.
 When services are requested, the government of first contact pays for the service and can resolve any jurisdictional or payment disputes later.